Jerónimos Monastery Entry Tickets

 Want to get more out of your visit?
 Upgrade to a skip-the-line guided tour or grab an audio guide for rich backstories and hidden details.

-Dated or skip-the-line tickets to Jerónimos Monastery (as per option selected)
+Standard/ skip-the-line timed tickets to Jerónimos Monastery (as per option selected)

 Digital audio guide in English, Spanish, German, or French (as per option selected)